Fishmasters.com

 30. Lake Frederic

 Lake Frederic is a quiet reservoir near Newberry in Dauphin County.
-Covering a modest area, it’s ideal for anglers targeting smallmouth and largemouth bass, channel catfish, and even occasional flathead catfish and carp—some channel catfish reaches up to 26 inches and 8 pounds according to recent reports.
+Covering a modest area, it’s ideal for anglers targeting smallmouth and largemouth bass, channel catfish, and even occasional flathead catfish and carp.
+Some channel catfish reach up to 26 inches and 8 pounds according to recent reports.
 Shoreline and boat fishing are both easy, with fish often found around submerged structure and along weedy edges.
 Local anglers highlight smallmouth bass as the top species, backed by logs of good catches.
 Ideal seasons run spring through fall, and a Pennsylvania fishing license is required.
 Enjoy the calm, diverse angling options here.

 28. Lake Galena